Sialitech/label-siali/docs/source/guide/setup_project.md

 ## Create a project template

-If you want to easily create a project with the same labeling interface as an existing project in Label Studio Enterprise, create and use a project template.
+If you want to easily create a project with the same labeling interface as an existing project in Siali Label Enterprise, create and use a project template.

 1. In the project that you want to use as a template, open the **Settings**.
 2. In the **General** tab for the project settings, click **Save as Template**.